jp-x-g/oraclefordeletion/README.md

 -q, --sql                            Use direct SQL queries instead of the XTools API to get article information.
 This will run much faster, but can only be done when running the software from Toolforge.
+-o, --host                           Host for SQL server (default is 127.0.0.1 for SSH tunnel on localhost.
+Otherwise, it should be set to enwiki.analytics.db.svc.wikimedia.cloud).
 -m MAX, --max MAX                    Maximum queries to make before stopping.
 Default is 0 (parse all entries in the specified interval).
 Setting this will probably cut off execution in the middle of a logpage, so